Configuring JWT for the knowledge base widget

 }

-• The tokenValidity value is set in minutes.
-It must be between 5 minutes (300 seconds) and 1440 minutes (86,400 seconds).
+• The tokenValidity value is set in seconds.
+It must be between 300 seconds (5 minutes) and 86,400 seconds (1440 minutes).
 If you enter a value outside this range, the system automatically adjusts it to the nearest valid value.
-For example, if you set tokenValidity to 1 minute (60 seconds), the system increases it to the minimum allowed value of 5 minutes (300 seconds).
+For example, if you set tokenValidity to 60 seconds (1 minute), the system increases it to the minimum allowed value of 300 seconds (5 minutes).
+A value of 900 seconds (15 minutes) is a reasonable default for most use cases — shorter values improve security but increase backend load.

 • The widget requires at least one valid reader group ID to render content.
 Include these as a comma-separated list in the readerGroupIds parameter of the JWT payload.